-The Isle of Man is the only entire country to boast UNESCO Biosphere status, reflecting it is a special place for people and nature.
-In our regular feature, authors from different walks of Manx life offer a personal perspective on #MyBiosphere.
+In a regular feature in Manx Life, published by Mannin Media, authors from different walks of life offer a personal perspective on #MyBiosphere.
 This month, Russell Collister writes:

 To those who associate the Isle of Man with the noise and mayhem of the annual TT races, it may seem curious that this little nation enjoys the altogether more tranquil status of UNESCO Biosphere Reserve.